dhellmann/pymotw-3/source/threading/index.rst

 .. {{{end}}}

-It useful to be able to spawn a thread and pass it arguments to tell it what work to do.
+It is useful to be able to spawn a thread and pass it arguments to tell it what work to do.
 Any type of object can be passed as argument to the thread.
 This example passes a number, which the thread then prints.

 .. literalinclude:: threading_simpleargs.py